Context-file compression

 Compiled output

-The compiler found a smaller, safe Tokelang representation.
-The model should decode it with the prompt above.
+Compiler found a smaller, safe Tokelang representation.
+Decode with the per-call decode prompt.

 Plain passthrough